majakudlicka/Graduate-Algorithms/DivideAndConquer/LinearTimeMedian.md

 *Easy algorithm*

-Sort A & output the kth element --> mergesort O(nlogn)
+Sort A & output the kth element --> mergesort O(n x logn)

 *Quicksort*

 1. Choose a pivot p (how?)
 2. Partition A into A < p, A = p, A > p
-3. Recursively sort A <p and A >p
+3. Recursively sort A < p and A > p

 *Search example: pivot*